Zuckerberg-Musk fight is on: Meta launches Twitter rival Threads app

 Threads' arrival comes after Zuckerberg and Musk have traded barbs for months and even threatened to fight each other in a real-life mixed martial arts cage match in Las Vegas.

-The timing is opportune for Meta to deliver a blow, as months of Musk's chaotic decision-making has roiled Twitter, said Matt Navarra, a social media consultant who has worked with Meta, Google and Pinterest.
+The timing is opportune for Meta to land a blow, as months of Musk's chaotic decision-making has roiled Twitter.

 Musk bought Twitter for US$44 billion last October, but its value has since plummeted as it faced an exodus of advertisers amid deep staffing cuts and content moderation controversies.

-While Meta is likely to focus first on growing users before incorporating advertising on Threads, "there will be big brands that will happily (invest) a good amount of ad spend on the platform" to capitalize on early buzz, said Navarra.
+While Meta is likely to focus first on growing users before incorporating advertising on Threads, big brands "will happily (invest) a good amount of ad spend on the platform" to seek refuge in its relative brand safety and capitalize on early buzz, said Matt Navarra, a social media consultant who has worked with Meta, Google and Pinterest.

-"It's going to be more palatable and brand safe than what's being offered over on Twitter," he said.
+"We're here to foster a positive and creative space for you to express your ideas.
+This time, it's all about conversation," said a post by the official Threads account.

+Brands like Billboard, HBO and Variety had accounts set up within minutes of launch, as did celebrities like Shakira and other well-known personalities such as former Meta chief operating officer Sheryl Sandberg.
+The app did not appear to show any ads, according to a Reuters review.

 To build up Threads, Meta has been making overtures to social media influencers to attract them to the new app and encouraging them to post at least twice a day, said Ryan Detert, CEO of influencer marketing company Influential.

 The app also benefits from the failure of other would-be Twitter competitors to take advantage of the service's stumbles.
-While a number of new and burgeoning competitors such as Mastodon, Post and T2 have tried to lure Twitter users away, all remain relatively small so far.
+While a number of new and burgeoning competitors such as Mastodon, Post, Truth Social and T2 have tried to lure Twitter users away, all remain relatively small so far.

 But history is working against Meta.
 It has suffered multiple failures launching standalone copycat apps in the past, most notably its Lasso app aimed at competing with short video rival TikTok.